-3 Supersessions
+4 Supersessions

-A supersession is when a new DWP decision about a benefit claim is made, but unlike a revision, it does not replace the original decision.
+A supersession is when a new decision about an existing award is made, but unlike a revision, it does not replace the original decision.
 The original decision remains unchanged, and the supersession decision comes into effect at a later date.
-Following a supersession, your benefit can increase, reduce, stop altogether, or continue at the same amount.
+Following a supersession, your award can increase, reduce, stop altogether, or continue at the same amount.

-You do not usually receive backdated benefit when your benefit increases because of a supersession.
 You cannot ask for a supersession if the original decision was to refuse you benefit.
 In this case, ask for a mandatory reconsideration or submit a new claim.

-A request for a revision can be treated as a request for a supersession and vice versa.
-If you are not sure whether to ask for a revision or a supersession, it is usually better to ask for a revision.
+A request for a revision can be treated as a request for a supersession and vice versa, so do not worry about using the correct term.
+The most important thing is to challenge a decision if you think it is wrong.

-3.1 The grounds for a supersession
+4.1 The grounds for a supersession